X

 Business and Commercial Litigation Attorneys in Milwaukee

 The Robinson-Patman Act, the Sherman Act, and other antitrust and restraint of trade laws are quite complex.
 Maneuvering through the minefields generally calls for assistance and guidance from experienced attorneys.
-The Milwaukee business litigation firm of Kerkman Wagner & Dunn, S.C. has more than 50 years of combined legal experience representing business owners in Wisconsin in all types of regulatory situations and in both state and federal courts.
+The Milwaukee business litigation firm of Kerkman & Dunn, S.C. has more than 50 years of combined legal experience representing business owners in Wisconsin in all types of regulatory situations and in both state and federal courts.
 Our firm has big firm talent and provides small firm attention.
 Call us at 414-278-7000 or complete our online contact form.

 An Experienced Law Firm For Your Needs